jamesHasura/hasura_action_transform/README.md

 - `cd ./data-api`
 - `npm install`
 - `npm start`
-- `navigate in your browser to <http://localhost:8080/console/settings/metadata-actions>`
+- `navigate in your browser to:`<http://localhost:8080/console/settings/metadata-actions>
 - `import the hasura_sample_metadata.json file from the root of the example directory`

 ## Response Transforms